jsdelivr/globalping-cli/README.md

 #### Define multiple locations and basic flags
 Use a comma `,` as a delimiter to select multiple locations from which to run a command from.

-> [!TIP]
-> You can mix and match any location type, including countries, continents, cities, US states, regions, ASNs, ISP names, eyeball or data center tags, and cloud region names.

 If you want to run your command from multiple locations, you should also specify the number of tests to run with the `--limit` flag.
 For example, if you want to run ping from four different locations, add `--limit 4` to make sure you get one test result per location.
 Otherwise, the default limit of 1 will be selected, resulting in a random result from one of the four locations.